ohspc89/reprorehab2025/README.md

 - Saving figures to file
 - *Extra_assignment*: exploring how to work with Seaborn package

-ℹ️ Two breakout rooms during the pod meeting: a) Review of materials from Weeks 1-3; b) Discussion of new material

 **Outcome**: learners can visualize trends in their dataset

 ---